Content from Accessing RStudio Server through OnDemand

 The RStudio OnDemand setup screen with text boxes for the four options listed above filled in using the values specified.

-If you need to specify any other options (for example, if you want to run your session on a buy-in node and specify your SLURM account), you can click the Advanced Options checkbox and enter additional information.
+If you need to specify any other options (for example, if you want to run your session on a buy-in node and specify your SLURM account), you enter additional information in the Advanced Options section.

 Select the Launch button and wait for your job to start.
 When your job is ready, you will see a card with all of the information for your job.
 The most important fields for now are the Host which is the node on the HPCC where you job is running and the Time Remaining which counts down from the requested number of hours.

 An OnDemand card with the information for a running RStudio job.
-The Host is lac-188, and the Time Remaining is 41 minutes.
+The Host is lac-335, and the Time Remaining is 2 hours and 59 minutes.

 When you’re ready to access RStudio, you can click the Launch RStudio Server button.
 If you ever navigate away from this screen, you can always return to it by clicking the My Interactive Sessions button in the OnDemand navigation bar.
 On narrower screens, this button shrinks down to a graphic of a pair of overlapping cards next to the Tools dropdown.